 “We teach designers very hard core business skills like prototyping with numbers.
-A lot of designers are afraid of using numbers, so we have to go through changing that mindset while also teaching them how to use these skills.
+A lot of designers are afraid of using numbers, so we have to go through changing that mindset while also teaching them business confidence and how to use these business skills well.
 That changes who you can use as mentors in the program.
 For a lot of cohort based courses, you usually try to scale your course by recruiting your students to be the mentors.
 But that only works if you have more content that allows for this.
 You're teaching something that other students will feel comfortable being taught by another student in a year or two years.”

 “So after every iteration, we have interviews and surveys, but we pay attention to the behavior too, we're tracking how many people show up for the course.”

 Alen's approach is to lead by principle, and design your course around what is most valuable to your learners.

 Read how Sarah Lacy used pointed intention to create ChairmanMe, a global learning community for female empowerment and entrepreneurship.

 Great learning communities are built on competence and care

 When Alen started stoking the flames of d.MBA, he immediately knew the value in measuring the impact of his teachings.
 Initially, this came in a more quantifiable form — completion rate — and is still an important metric the team measures today.
 But there are two other metrics the d.MBA team employs to understand the value students are earning from this business-for-design course:

 “Finding this word was a really interesting design process: what is the impact we're trying to have for the students?
 For us, it was this business competence.
 It's not business mastery, but business competence because, in six weeks, you need to ask yourself ‘What is realistic?'
 So for us, it was business competence.
 Once we had that — the why, or the what — now we started asking ourselves ‘What do we need to provide for the people taking the course to actually achieve that business competence," Alen questioned.